biewerheisler/SolanumPenLycGeneExpressionAnalysis/README.md

 Data files include:

+Supplement_BHetalTBD.xlsx = Supplemental tables referenced in the main text_

 OriginalData
 	-pen_lyc_readcounts.txt = The read counts for all tissues and replicates -LycoPMEPMEI.csv = The PME and PMEI gene IDs in the S. lycopersicum genome.